FA Cup live streams: How to watch the semi-finals this weekend

 Watch FA Cup live streams from anywhere

-If you’re overseas when the FA Cup quarter-finals kick-off, that doesn't mean you have to miss out on the action.
+If you’re overseas when the FA Cup semi-finals kick-off, that doesn't mean you have to miss out on the action.
 Geo-restrictions will apply to major broadcasters but there's a simple way around this: a VPN.

 A Virtual Private Network - to give it the full name - is a piece of software that sets your IP address to make it look like your device is still back at home.
 Assuming it complies with your broadcaster’s T&Cs, you can use a VPN to unblock your streaming services when abroad, and you'll get a host of internet security benefits on top.